linyows/octopass/README.md

 Description
 -----------

-This is linux user management tool with the organization/team on github, and authentication.
+This is user management tool for linux by github.
+The name-resloves and authentication is provided the team or collaborator on github.
-Depending on github for user management, there are certain risks, but features easy handling and ease of operation.
+Features easy handling and ease of operation.

 Usage
 -----